AndreasPK/AndreasPK.github.io/apkblog/wip/2019-07-10-GHC-Interals-Pointer-tagging.md

 }
 ```

+This is quite close to actual code generated by GHC.

-We can compare this to the Cmm code GHC actual produces by passing -ddump-cmm and compiling the example above.
+We can compare this to the Cmm code GHC produces by passing -ddump-cmm and compiling the example above.
 Below is the code output for these interested.
 I did rename some of the labels and added comments to
 make it easier to follow.
-Ignoring the verbosity added by things like gotos and explicit stack handling it's very similar.
+GHC's intermediate representation also uses gotos instead of nice if/else branches and the stack management is explicit.
+But the actual logic is the same.

 ```
      {offset